 Please Carefully Follow the Reference Formatting: Incorrectly formatted reference lists or reference callouts in the text will be returned to the author to correct before processing for publication.

-- Reference Format: Cite references in the text using the last name of the author(s) and the year of publication, as “(Doe and Johnson, 1992).”
-For more than three authors, use “Doe et al. (1992).”
-If any references contain identical authors and year of publication, cite in the form “Doe et al. (1992a)” and “Doe et al. (1992b).”
-References should be in alphabetical order and formatted according to the following samples.
+- Reference Format: The International Journal on Innovations in Online Education uses the American Psychological Association standard for citations and references.
+More information on APA citations and references can be found at https://owl.english.purdue.edu/owl/resource/560/01/.
+Cite references in the text using the last name of the author(s) and the year of publication, either as “(Doe and Johnson, 1992)” or “Doe and Johnson (1992).”
+For more than two authors, use “(Doe et al., 1992)” or “Doe et al. (1992).”
+If any references contain identical authors and year of publication, cite in the form of “Doe et al. (1992a),” “Doe et al. (1992b).”
+Order the reference list alphabetically and format according to the following samples.